-- Promoting self-esteem, self-discipline and the building of positive relationships based on unconditional positive regard and mutual respect; - Providing a safe environment free from disruption, violence, bullying and any form of harassment; - Encouraging positive relationships with parents, guardians and carers to develop a shared approach to the implementation of the policy and procedures - Commitment to staff training - Ensuring fairness of treatment for all; - Encouraging respect for self, respect for others and respect for the environment; - Promoting good behaviour through the school's commitment to positive praise and reward
+- Promoting self-esteem, self-discipline and the building of positive relationships based on mutual respect. - Providing a safe environment free from disruption, violence, bullying and any form of harassment. - Encouraging positive relationships with parents and carers to develop a shared approach to the implementation of the policy and procedures. - · Commitment to staff training. - · Ensuring fairness of treatment for all. - Encouraging respect for self, respect for others and respect for the environment. - Promoting good behaviour through the school's commitment to positive praise and reward.